 The Honor Code and the College’s mission statement make it clear that teaching, learning and living an ethical life should be at the heart of the Harvey Mudd student experience.
-DOS programs create opportunities for students to
+DSA programs create opportunities for students to

 - explore, express, and develop their own ethical commitments

 - discuss how they and others live the Honor Code in dealing with classes, roommates, friends, and the larger Harvey Mudd community

 - learn about the ethics of their future professions.

 Students often say that taking care of each other is a central value of the student culture.
 The founders of the College intended that its students would become leaders who care for their local and global communities and the planet.
 DSA programs will create opportunities for students to

 - understand their options and responsibilities as bystanders